phoebe9988/Phoebe_jylin/Statistical_Analysis/README.md

-These are some projects I did during my coursework studying master's in statistics, focusing on statistical data analysis.
+These are some projects I did during my STAT 425 coursework studying master's in statistics, focusing on statistical data analysis.
 These projects are joint work with my classmates Tomy Fan, Supanut Wanchai and Itbissam Dalvi.